nhsconnect/gpconnect/pages/appointments/appointments_service_filtering.md

 Although the slots will be labelled according to the [consumer display requirements](appointments_use_case_search_for_free_slots.html#consumer-display-requirements) and therefore include multiple descriptive fields such as slot type and schedule type, it is not intuitive for the user to receive slots for services not chosen by them, and selecting a slot becomes error prone due to variability in slot type and schedule type naming.
 Furthermore it prevents the comissioning rules applied in the DOS service search from functioning correctly - a patient may be booked into a slot for which they are not eligible.

-{% include note.html content="Please note the ODS code shown against each DOS service is the ODS code used to determine the GP Connect endpoint, determined according to [these rules](appointments_service_discovery.html#directory-of-services-dos---currently-for-uec-consumers-only), and may not be the same as the 'main' ODS code field on the DOS service." %}
+{% include note.html content="The ODS code shown against each DOS service is the ODS code used to determine the GP Connect endpoint, determined according to [these rules](appointments_service_discovery.html#directory-of-services-dos---currently-for-uec-consumers-only), and may not be the same as the 'main' ODS code field on the DOS service." %}

+{% include important.html content="Service filtering is not required at a practice with only one service listed on DOS, since a slot search at this practice will return only slots relating to the practice's single service." %}

 ## Service filtering - the solution ##